Radon testing equipment set up in a New Brunswick home

 Why Radon Testing Matters in New Brunswick

-Cause of lung cancer in Canada (non smokers)
+Leading Cause of lung cancer in Canada (non-smokers)

-Canadians die every year from lung cancer by caused radon exposure
+3,000+ Canadians die every year from radon-caused lung cancer

 Why New Brunswick Homes Are at Higher Risk